 Cornell is one of few places in the United States where students can receive in-depth training on fungi and their impacts.
 Cornell’s prominence in the field dates from the late 1800s and continues through today’s genomics-enabled research.
 Students who add a Minor in Fungal Biology emerge understanding how fungi are studied with modern technologies; how they are dispersed and grow; how they can contribute or cause harm to health and ecosystem functioning; and how their growth can spoil our foods and other products before they come to market.
 The Fungal Biology Minor provides students with a broad introduction to fungi, their lifestyles and biology, and their roles in ecosystems and human affairs.

-To satisfy the requirements of the Fungal Biology Minor, students complete two foundation courses listed below (7 credits), plus at least six additional credits at the 2000-level or higher, for a minimum of 13 credits.
+students complete two foundation courses listed below (five credits), plus at least seven additional credits at the 2000-level or higher, for a minimum of 12 credits.
 Credit for fungus-related courses not listed below requires the approval of the minor advisor.
 Special topic courses, independent study, seminar courses, and courses without regular instruction cannot be counted toward the credit requirement without prior written approval of the minor advisor.

 All courses must be taken for a letter grade and students must receive a grade of “C” or better for the course to count toward the minor.
-Plant Sciences majors should note that this minor is a forbidden overlap with the Plant Sciences concentration in Plant Pathology & Plant-Microbe Biology.
 The Fungal Biology Minor especially complements majors in the health sciences, Biological Sciences, Biology and Society, Biological or Chemical Engineering, Microbiology, Plant Sciences, Food Science, Nutritional Sciences, Natural Resources, Entomology, Animal Sciences, Agricultural Sciences, and Viticulture and Enology.

 How to Apply